 William Sachse Home

-This Prairie Style home, built by Dr. William Sachse, is a Frank Lloyd Wright copy and features extensive woodwork, 16 stained glass door panels and a porte chochere.
+This Prairie Style home, built by Dr. William Sachse, is a Frank Lloyd Wright copy and features quarter sawn oak, 16 stained glass door panels and a porte chochere.
 The bow window in the dining room was the first in Morris and the fireplace, made of burnt ceramic tile, was imported from Italy.
 Other features include a curved solid oak built-in buffet, a built in wood box and book cases and beveled glass.

 This Queen Anne clapboard home was originally owned by George and Susan Fisher.
 Although the home was built in 1890, it appears that the Fishers mortgaged the plot in 1867.
 In 1908, the home was sold to Albert and Ida Erickson, and later to Ana and Thomas O’Connell in 1921.